Conscious Culture Health Psychology Fellowship

 An APPIC member is a training program that has undergone rigorous review by the APPIC Board of Directors, approved as meeting the 14 standards for advanced training in an area of professional psychology, and is in good standing.
 You can find our training program listed in the APPIC Postdoctoral Directory.

-CCPC's Health Psychology Fellowship is currently sponsored by the Mentored Internship Program, a grant from the California Behavioral Health Workforce Development, California Department of Health Care Services, May 2024 - December 2025, which provides additional training with a similar goal as CPPC, to improve the CA behavioral health workforce.
-With MIP support we are excited to have a traditional healer as an additional mentor to work with our fellows and staff to focus on self growth and self care through Indigenous practices for healthcare providers.
+CCPC's Health Psychology Fellowship was sponsored by the Mentored Internship Program, May 2024 - December 2025.
+The California Behavioral Health Workforce Development, California Department of Health Care Services, provided a grant to support our shared goal of improving the CA behavioral health workforce.
+We were able to improve our training program by working with a traditional community healer as an additional mentor to work with our fellows and staff to focus on program development with an Indigenous lens for self growth and self care for healthcare providers.

 Goals